 Are emoji replacing English?

-Words can disappear just as quickly as they spread these days.
+In online communities like Reddit, words can disappear just as quickly as they spread these days.
 LOL or “laugh out loud” was one of the first acronyms associated with netspeak online, originating in the 1980s and flourishing in the late 90s and early 2000s, but it may be on its way out.
-Facebook studied posts in May 2015 and found that LOL was used only 1.9 percent of the time when compared to competing words like haha (51.4 percent) and hehe (13.1 percent), as well as emoji (33.7 percent).
+Facebook studied posts in May 2015 and found that LOL was used only 1.9 percent of the time when compared to competing words like haha (51.4 percent) and hehe (13.1 percent), along with emoji (33.7 percent).

 Emoji started as prettier versions of text emoticons like the smiley face or sad face, but have quickly grown into much more.
 There are now 1,922 emoji on the iPhone.
 Hundreds of faces, objects, flags, families of every skin color, activities, and more now have an emoji image.
 Apple is such a fan that in iOS 10, a feature will suggest emoji replacements for words.